kdcgarber/5v-Power-supply-change/README.md

 For all this testing I suggest you use a clip to connect the negative lead of your multimeter to the side of C9 not connected to the power switch (as we do on a stock Model 1).
 - [ ] (TEST 1: Any Power?)
 Before powering this on check the pin on the power switch one up toward where you press the switch.
 This should read around 5V DC.
 - [ ] (TEST 2: Motherboard Grid Okay?)
 Power on the machine.
 Test that pin 8 of any of the DRAM sockets (any of Z13 through Z20) is 5V DC.
 Pin 9 should be 5V DC.
-If any of these tests fails.
+If any of these tests fail.
 Stop, something is wrong.
 Double-check the instructions and see if you shorted something with a solder connection.
 If these tests pass shut off the computer and disconnect the power cable.
 - [ ] Carefully insert your memory.
 On the bench connect the power cable, you monitor cable, and the keyboard.
 Turn on the monitor and then the computer.
 It should work as a Model 1 is expected to work.

 If your computer doesn't go, check voltages when the machine is turned on.
 Do they look okay?
 Use the TRS-80 micro computer technical reference handbook to isolate the problem.
 Also, Refer to Tim's Doc.
-Its what I used and created my notes from his two options.
+It's what I used and created my notes from his two options.

 ### Backout if needed.
 You can reverse the modification (if you were careful with Z1 and Z2).
 Just socket Z1 and Z2, undo all the new stuff, and put all the old parts where they belong.